Last updated on July 28th, 2020

-When I get together with new friends or am thrown into a group dinner with those I don’t know well yet, I always have a few questions in my arsenal of party tricks to keep conversations going and to draw hesitant introverts out of their shells a bit.
+When I get together with new friends or am thrown into a group dinner with those I don’t know yet, I always have a few questions in my arsenal to keep conversations going and to draw hesitant introverts out of their shells a bit.

 I’d rather do it myself and do it right, and when it takes barely no time at all to get a big bowl of perfection in front of you, why bother going out at all?